VeraLIMS/Fundalyze/docs/configuration.md

 ```
 To obtain an OpenBB API token visit the
 [OpenBB documentation](https://docs.openbb.co/platform/getting_started/api_requests)
 and sign up for an account.
-Once acquired, run the Settings Manager wizard to
+Once acquired, run the **OpenBB API Token** wizard
-store the token.
+inside the Settings Manager to store the token.
+The Settings Manager also
+provides wizards for configuring your **Directus connection** and **Notes
+directory** so you rarely need to edit this file manually.
 `modules.config_utils` automatically loads this file using [python-dotenv](https://github.com/theskumar/python-dotenv) whenever `load_settings()` is called.

 ## Creating `config/settings.json`